 Making the Science Have an Impact

-To support health research, policy, and practice, the Alberta Family Wellness initiative shares scientific knowledge about early brain development and its effect on adult mental health.
+To support health research, policy, and practice, the Alberta Family Wellness Initiative (AFWI) shares scientific knowledge about early brain development and its effect on adult mental health.
 Sharing this knowledge successfully is a two-step process.

 Events and Activities

-The AFWI supports ongoing events to support change in Alberta and beyond.
-One such activity is the the Brain Architecture Game, a tabletop group experience that teaches players about the role experiences play in brain development and health.
+The AFWI supports ongoing events and activities to support change in Alberta and beyond.
+One such activity is the Brain Architecture Game, a tabletop group experience that teaches players about the role experiences play in brain development and health.

 Developed in 2009 by AFWI partner organizations, the Brain Architecture Game has been played by thousands of people around the world.
 Participants report a much better understanding of the complex process of brain development after playing this engaging game.